unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 Step 3 : Configure The Responsive Settings And Save The Form

-The different screen width options are the specific “breakpoints” you can set your grid to collapse at.
+The different screen width options are the specific â€œbreakpointsâ€ you can set your grid to collapse at.
 Collapsing a grid essentially means moving from a 2 column grid to a 1 column grid.
 Once you select a screen size, click on Save Form.

 = How Do I Set Up The Form Email Notification For My Contact Form ? =

-This getting started guide covers the processes of configuring Caldera Forms email notification settings.
-These settings control the notification process for _each_ form built within your current instance of Caldera Forms.
+This getting started guide coversÂ the processes of configuring Caldera Forms email notification settings.
+These settings control theÂ notification process for _each_Â form built within your current instance of Caldera Forms.
 Get more information on configuring global email settings by [visiting our General and Email Settings Guide.](https://calderaforms.com/doc/global-email-general-settings/)

 Configuring Caldera Forms Email Notification Settings